Rising City · Butler County · Nebraska

 The Maxwell-Zikmund Farm comprises 311 acres of flat, productive agricultural land in Reading Township, Butler County — divided into Maxwell East (155 acres, SW Section 12) and Maxwell West (156 acres, SE Section 11).

-The farm grows primarily corn, supported by an active center-pivot irrigation system drawing from the High Plains (Ogallala) Aquifer.
+The farm grows primarily corn, supported by an active center-pivot irrigation system drawing from the productive Platte River alluvial aquifer system in the Big Blue River basin.
 An experienced local farmer manages day-to-day operations under an annual lease with Maxwell Family LLC, maintaining the land's agricultural productivity while preserving the stewardship traditions established by the Zikmund family.

 In 2024, the farm completed a meaningful infrastructure upgrade: the original diesel-driven engine powering the irrigation pump was replaced with an electric motor.
 The conversion reduces operating costs by eliminating expensive diesel fuel, lowers the farm's carbon footprint, and reflects an ongoing commitment to responsible land stewardship.